« Back to Glossary Index

 Users are relying on you to provide expertise, negating the need for hours of painstaking research

-• What is the user searching for?
+• What is the user searching for when they type in a keyword or phrase?

 • How can you make it clear that you can resolve the user’s query?